Azure/azure-docs-powershell-azuread/azureadps-2.0-preview/AzureAD/New-AzureADMSNamedLocationPolicy.md

                                     }
 ```

-This command creates a new country named location policy in Azure AD.
+This command creates a new IP named location policy in Azure AD.

-### Example 2: Creates a new country named location policy in Azure AD.
+### Example 2: Creates a new country or region named location policy in Azure AD.
 ```
 PS C:\> New-AzureADMSNamedLocationPolicy -OdataType "#microsoft.graph.countryNamedLocation" -DisplayName "Country named location policy" -CountriesAndRegions "IN" -IncludeUnknownCountriesAndRegions $false